 The eight-member Transportation Advisory Board oversees the program.

 Other tools the City uses include selective police enforcement and education.
 The education component was developed to increase citizen involvement in addressing speeding concerns in their neighborhoods.
-The program, which commenced in March of 1997, contains two main elements: Neighborhood Speed Watch and Pace Cars.
+The program, which commenced in March of 1997, contains two main elements: Neighborhood Speed Watch and placement of LOPD's Speed Reader.

-For more information on the program, or to obtain a list of traffic calming devices, an application for traffic calming or a brochure, contact Erica Rooney, Assistant City Engineer by e-mail or at 503.635.0264.
+For more information on the program, or to obtain a list of traffic calming devices, an application for traffic calming or a brochure, contact Amanda Owings, Traffic Engineer by e-mail or at 503.635.0274.